Gamerdudee/holmes-enforcement-model/README.md

 ---

-## 🪶 Heritage Clause – Declaratory Lineage Notice
+## 🪶 Heritage Clause – Declaratory Lineage Notice:

 Mr. Holmes, declaratory author of this model, acknowledges ancestral lineage that includes:

 Historic tribal affiliation with Native American bloodlines in Texas, and